surister/cratedb-guide/docs/integrate/mcp/index.md

 [MCP], the Model Context Protocol, is an open protocol that enables seamless integration between LLM applications and external data sources and tools.

-Others define MCP as "It's effectively just OpenAPI for LLMs" or "It's the USB-C port for AI", providing a uniform way to connect LLMs to resources they can use.
+MCP is sometimes described as "OpenAPI for LLMs" or as "USB-C port for AI", providing a uniform way to connect LLMs to resources they can use.

 :::{rubric} Details
 :::